helm/charts/stable/spring-cloud-data-flow/README.md

 Note that this chart pulls in many different Docker images so can take a while to fully install.

+### Disabling Skipper Server

+If you only need to deploy tasks, the Skipper Server and Messaging layer can be disabled, for example:

+`--set skipper.enabled=false --set rabbitmq.enabled=false`

 ## Configuration

 The following tables list the configurable parameters and their default values.